Why Stability Comes Before Growth (Especially After Burnout)

 You gain capacity.

-Energy that is not constantly consumed by fixing problems.
+• energy that is not constantly consumed

-Attention that is not fragmented.
+• attention that is not fragmented

 This capacity is what allows sustainable growth.